ARedSwanIAm/pwwizard/README.md

 A simple CLI password generator.

 Dependency:

-* Rust
+Rust

-Installation:
-git:
+Installation: git:

-* clone, compile and move binary to path
+clone, compile and move the binary to path Rust: cargo install wizard
-Rust:
-* cargo install pwwizard

 Program not outputting the correct length!!
-(Division related) --> program tries to have equal amount of capitalized and lowercase letters,numbers,and special characters
+(Division related) --> program tries to have an equal amount of capitalized and lowercase letters, numbers,and special characters

-Flags:
---length [number] | required, length of password.
---pecial | optional, include special characters or not, including it means true.
+Flags: --length [number] | required, length of password. --special | optional, include special characters or not, including its means true.

 Feel free to build upon this project.